vt-middleware/passay/reference/index.md

 String password = generator.generatePassword(12, rules);
 {% endhighlight %}

-Note that generated passwords in the above example don't contain whitespace since there is no `CharacterRule` that defines whitespace characters, though one could easily be developed.
+Note that generated passwords in the above example don't contain spaces since none of the character sets above includes a space character.
+It is trivial to add support for generating passwords with spaces by including an additional `CharacterRule` with a custom character set as follows.

+{% highlight java %}
+new CharacterRule(new CharacterData() {
+  @Override
+  public String getErrorCode() {
+    return "ERR_SPACE";
+  }

+  @Override
+  public String getCharacters() {
+    return " ";
+  }
+}, 1);
+{% endhighlight %}